Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

 ## Description

-Add NCN data to System Layout Service (SLS), Boot Script Service (BSS) and Hardware State Manager (HSM)  as needed to add an NCN.
+Add NCN data to System Layout Service (SLS), Boot Script Service (BSS) and Hardware State Manager (HSM) as needed to add an NCN to the system.

 Scenarios where this procedure is applicable:
 1. Adding a Management NCN that has not previously been in the system before: